hartnetl/the-sealiest-game-you-will-play-today/README.md

 The game was mostly styled using this colour palette found on [coolers.co](https://coolors.co/ddfff7-93e1d8-ffa69e-aa4465-462255).
 It's a fun, warm palette with a nice level of contrast with colours.
 The background images did not follow this colour palette.
-These included a light blue / lavendar colour for neutral scenarios, navy for night time scenarios, red for options that result in a losing point and green for options that result in a winning point.
+These included a light blue / lavender colour for neutral scenarios, navy for nighttime scenarios, red for options that result in a losing point and green for options that result in a winning point.
-The reason for this change is to relate to the game scenarios, and the red and green background are to emphasize the loss/win for that scenario.
+The reason for this change is to relate to the game scenarios, and the red and green backgrounds are to emphasize the loss/win for that scenario.

 #### Fonts

 The title font is 'Kirang Haerang'.
 It is a fun font that's still easy to read.
-For the main text I chose 'Roboto' as it's an appealing font that's easy to read, and sans-serif fonts are more suitable to people with reading difficulties such as dyslexia.
+For the main text I chose 'Roboto' as it's an appealing font that's easy to read, and sans-serif fonts are more suitable for people with reading difficulties such as dyslexia.

 #### Imagery